kevinfiol/LOVELY2D/README.md

 From within a `.lua` file, set the syntax to `LOVELY2D`.
 Autocomplete and hover tips should function normally.

+*Tip:* I recommend setting `"auto_complete_preserve_order": "none"` in your Sublime preferences for more predictable auto-complete behavior.

 ### Usage with Sublime LSP

 [Sublime LSP](https://github.com/sublimelsp/LSP) is an implementation of the Language Server Protocol for Sublime Text.
 You can use it in conjunction with LÖVELY2D for an even better LÖVE2D development experience.